linebender/parley/README.md

 ## The Parley text stack

-Currently, Parley directly depends on four crates: Fontique, Swash, Skrifa, and Peniko.
+Currently, Parley directly depends on five crates: Fontique, HarfRust, Swash, Skrifa, and Peniko.
 These crates cover different pieces of the text-rendering process.

 ### Peniko